-In late February 2017, the researchers from the Polytechnic University in Turin plan to enter the tomb and use radar technology that is capable of scanning depths as much as 32 feet.
-This will be the third probe into the tomb in the past two year.
+In late February 2017, the researchers from the Polytechnic University in Turin entered the tomb and used radar technology that is capable of scanning depths as much as 32 feet.
+This was the third probe into the tomb in the past three years.

-But the project director physics professor Franco Porcelli told Seeker that this probe will reveal once and for all if King Tut's tomb hides a secret chamber.
+But the project director physics professor Franco Porcelli told Seeker in 2017 that this probe will reveal once and for all if King Tut's tomb hides a secret chamber.

 "This will be the final investigation," Porcelli said.
 "We will provide an answer which is 99 percent definitive."

 The recent investigations into the tomb were prompted by a 2015 claim by British Egyptologist Nicholas Reeves that there was a hidden chamber in the tomb, according to Phys.org.

 King Tut's tomb, though elaborately decorated, is small considering Tut's status, which has led to speculation among Egyptologists that it was originally intended as a grander royal tomb, perhaps for someone else.
 Since Tut died at such a young age, 19, it's possible that his burial was rushed and that his tomb merely represents the outer chamber of a more extensive mausoleum.

 According to Reeves in 2017, high-resolution images of the tomb revealed what appear to be straight lines that were previously hidden by color and the stones' texture.
 Lines such as these could indicate the presence of a sealed chamber.

 Reeves believed this hidden chamber may even house the remains of another of Egypt's storied characters, Nefertiti, the Egyptian queen known for her exceptional beauty, and recognized by her famous 3,300-year-old bust.